Nathan Smith (footballer, born 1987)

-Nathan Colin Leslie Smith (born 11 January 1987) is a professional footballer who plays as a left-back or centre-back for side Hashtag United.
+Nathan Colin Leslie Smith (born 11 January 1987) is a professional footballer who plays as a left-back or centre-back for side Cray Valley Paper Mills.
 Born in England, he represented Jamaica internationally.

 He started his career with part-time London clubs Enfield, Waltham Forest and Potters Bar Town.
 During his time at these clubs, he also worked as a computer analyst, before being discovered by League One side Yeovil Town.

 Club career

 Early career

 Smith started his football career at Enfield joining as a teenager and making 22 appearances, he then had a brief spell at Waltham Forest before signing for Isthmian League side Potters Bar Town.
 His then manager Steve Browne, an ex-Yeovil player, recommended him along with four others to his former club Yeovil Town.

 Yeovil Town

 Smith went on trial in January 2008 with the club, appearing in five games, before agreeing non-contract terms on 23 March to enable him to make his début the next day away at Hartlepool United as a 61st-minute substitute.
 He then signed a permanent two-year professional deal with the club, leaving his IT job.
 He then proceeded to start every game until the end of the season.
 He scored his first professional goal on 13 December 2008 with a shot from 30 yards in the 4–2 defeat to Stockport County.
 Smith was offered a new contract at Yeovil but it was stated that Reading, Sheffield United and Ipswich Town were all interested in his services, but despite this, he signed a new contract with Yeovil.
 He was informed by the club at the end of the 2010/11 season that he was one of seven Yeovil players who would be awarded new contracts.